-More serious incidents of academic dishonesty will be dealt with by the school administration.
-These include, but are not limited to: using unauthorized materials during a quiz, test or exam, handing in an assignment that is not entirely the student's own work (without proper citation), submitting previously graded work, receiving "help" such that someone else is doing the work.
-In such cases, all students knowingly involved receive zero credit.
-If possible, all students involved will be asked to redo the work or complete an alternative assignment.
-In such cases, parents/quardians will be informed.
-All students involved will be placed on academic probation and may be suspended or not invited to attend the school the following year.
-Other consequences may also be given.
-Repeated or flagrant academic dishonesty will result in suspension and, in most cases, expulsion.

-- i) Pornography Any student possessing, distributing and/or using pornographic material will be disciplined by school administration and will be suspended.
-The student may also be expelled.
+Pornography - Any student possessing, distributing and/or using pornographic material will be disciplined by school administration and may be suspended and/or expelled.
 Repeated violations will result in expulsion.
-This includes all printed and electronic media. - j) Skipping Classes and Detentions Students who are absent from classes without a written note from the parent/guardian, explaining the nature of the absence, are subject to disciplinary action.
-Students who fail to appear for school detentions without an acceptable reason will be suspended. - k) Theft and Vandalism/Illegal Acts Any student who is caught stealing or is in possession of stolen property may face expulsion.
-Any student willfully damaging school property or other property, or partaking in any illegal act may face expulsion.
+This includes all printed and electronic media.

+Skipping Classes and Detentions - Students who are absent from classes without a written note from the parent/guardian, explaining the nature of the absence, will face disciplinary action.
+Students who fail to appear for school detentions without an acceptable reason or have multiple incidents of truancy will be subject to further disciplinary action such as, but not limited to, meeting with parents/guardians, attendance contracts, and suspension.

+Theft and Vandalism/Illegal Acts - Any student who is caught stealing or is in possession of stolen property may face suspension and/or expulsion.
+Any student willfully damaging school property or other property or partaking in any illegal act may face suspension and/or expulsion.
 Disciplinary action will also be imposed on students who implicitly or explicitly condone damage to school property.
-In addition to the disciplinary action taken, parent/guardian is expected to reimburse the school for the cost of damages. - I) Vehicles - Parking space on the school grounds is allotted to staff only.
-Students must use available street parking. - m) Weapons No student, at any time or for any reason, is to have in his/her possession, locker, school bag, purse or vehicle, any type of weapon (as defined by the Criminal Code of Canada) whether in the school, on school property, at any school function (onsite or at any other facility).
-Breach of this policy will result in expulsion and Police intervention. - 5.
-Consequences for Student Misconduct - In cases where students violate school expectations STA follows the principles of progressive discipline.
-In situations of grave misconduct the process may be modified.
-Below is a non-exhaustive list of possible consequences: - a) Verbal Warning - Verbal warnings may be given for minor infractions of school policy or regulations. - b) Written Warning - Written warnings may be issued (Discipline Notice) for infractions of school policy and/or regulations.
+In addition to the disciplinary action taken, the parent/guardian is expected to reimburse the school for the cost of damages.

+Weapons - No student, at any time or for any reason, is to have in his/her possession, locker, school bag, purse or vehicle, any type of weapon (as defined by the Criminal Code of Canada) whether in the school, on school property, at any school function (onsite or at any other facility).
+Breach of this policy will result in expulsion and Police intervention.

+Note: The police consider replica weapons to be real unless ascertained otherwise.
+Replica weapons are not allowed on school property or at school functions.